CH UMZH Connect IG (R4)

 We can think of a 3 step process to enforce security:

-A common approach would be to handle the first (and optinally the second) step in the API gateway and the second and third step by the policy engine.
-In our case it would mean to ensure that all requested resources are part of the 'child graph' of the service request, which is scope of the consent.
+A common approach would be to handle the first (and optionally the second) step in the API gateway and the second and third step by the policy engine.
+In our case it would mean to ensure that all requested resources are part of the 'child graph' of the service request, which is the authorized workflow context (the fhirContext reference from the access token).